finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 List portfolios for scope

-List all the portfolios in a scope.
+List all the portfolios in a particular scope.

 ### Example